-What does the career path to a partner role at torq.partners look like and what makes working here so special for employees?
+What does the career path to Partner at torq.partners look like and what makes working here so special for employees?
 We talked about these and many other topics in our interview with Alina Nauen, who has been a Principal at torq.partners for around one and a half years and was the first employee in the company to take the important step of becoming a Partner.
 In our interview, she provides insights into the opportunities and challenges of her role and explains her vision for healthy, value-oriented company growth.

 I started my career in a bank.
-I then worked for many years in management positions in the finance departments of various start-ups and scale-ups in Berlin.
+Then I worked for many years in management positions in the finance departments of various start-ups and scale-ups in Berlin.
 In between, I was also able to gain experience in internal auditing.
 However, I always ended up back in a CFO or Head of Finance role.

 After my last company was closed following a decision by the investor, I was looking for a position from which I could gain as much as possible.
 That's exactly what I found at torq.partners: the prospect of getting to know many different companies through project work and being able to develop quickly convinced me.